Hong Kong’s best supermarkets

 The ParknShop mini-empire is one of the most recognisable supermarkets in Hong Kong.
 Larger outlets have deli counters, bakeries, and meat and fish counters, while some of the spinoff chains, like Fusion, offer more pre-prepared meals.
 Opening hours are typically between 8am-10pm daily.

-Marks & Spencer’s Food has clusters of stores in Central, Wan Chai and Tsim Sha Tsui, as well a smattering across the rest of Kowloon and one store in Tsuen Wan.
+Marks & Spencer Food has a smattering of shops across Hong Kong, as well as a handful in Kowloon and Tsuen Wan.
 They import all their own products from the UK and stock a range of packaged fresh vegetables and fresh or frozen meat and fish.
 They also sell pre-prepared foods including sandwiches, ready meals, baked products, sweets and chocolates as well as a gluten-free range of items.
-The prices are high but if you want genuine British products, M&S is the place to go.
+The prices are high, but if you want genuine British products, M&S is the place to go.
 Open 11am-10pm daily.

-An off-shoot of ParknShop, this store merges a supermarket (the Su-Pa part of the name) with a department store (the De-Pa bit).
-The produce is the same as in regular ParknShops but you can also browse for home furnishings and electricals at the same time, just expect to pay a premium for the privilege.
-The store is located in Yau Tong, East Kowloon.
+An off-shoot of ParknShop, this store combines a supermarket (the Su-Pa part of the name) with a department store (the De-Pa bit).
+The produce is the same as you'll find in any other ParknShop, but you can also browse for home furnishings and electronics at the same time.
+It's not cheap, however.
+The store is located in Domain in East Kowloon.
 Open 11am-10pm daily.

 U購Select has a few stores across Hong Kong, stocking products from British supermarket Tesco, as well as fresh local produce.
 Prices are often significantly cheaper than many of the other supermarkets that sell imported products.
 So a definite win there.
 The stores are open from 8am-10pm daily.